vivekuppal/transcribe/docs/OpenAIRealtime.md

 ## Reliability, cost, and privacy

 - Microphone and speaker sessions reconnect independently with a bounded backoff.
 - Audio waiting for a temporarily disconnected socket is bounded.
-Buffer overflow is reported as an error rather than hidden.
+Per-session overflow is reported as an error.
+- The shared capture ingress is also bounded; if it fills, the oldest block is replaced so latency and memory remain bounded.
+- Provider item IDs are retained in a bounded cache to suppress duplicate completions without growing for the application lifetime.
 - Two enabled sources mean two independently processed live streams and corresponding API usage.
 - Audio is sent to OpenAI for transcription.
 Review OpenAI's current data controls and your organization's privacy requirements.
 - The application's existing shutdown flow may also save microphone and speaker WAV recordings in its local application-data directory; Realtime mode does not add audio to logs.